mzhang28/blog/content/posts/2019-02-01-magic-forms-with-proc-macros.md

     bar: String,
 }
 ```

+and code will be generated to serialize and deserialize to a multitude of formats including JSON, YAML, CBOR, etc.

 It occurred to me that this feature can also be useful for generating code for rendering and validating forms (as in a place where you fill out info). **wtforms** is one of the nicest Python packages for handling form behavior in web applications, and with the power of proc macros, this functionality can be easily achieved in Rust as well.